-To learn and understand the Peruvian culture: It will help you to understand the good and not so god cultural aspects with empathy and a more local eye.
+Learn and understand the Peruvian culture: It will help you to understand the good and not so god cultural aspects with empathy and a more local eye.

-To feel you are another family member: Hoat Families actually CARE about you.
+Feel you are another family member: Hoat Families actually CARE about you.
 They will treat you as another family member.

-Love and support from them: Just as in a real family environment, caring means also to provide children with love and support,
+Receive love, care and support from them: Just as in a real family environment, caring means also to provide children with love and support,

-To discover the city with a local perspective: Host families may show you more of the city than tour guides can do and give you their recommendations for whatever you need to do, visit, find or try whilst living in Peru.
+Discover the city with a local perspective: Host families may show you more of the city than tour guides can do and give you their recommendations for whatever you need to do, visit, find or try whilst living in Peru.

-You will live in a safe place: Host families recruited by VolunTeach Peru live in houses that fully meet sanitary conditions.
+Live in a safe place: Host families recruited by VolunTeach Peru live in houses that fully meet sanitary conditions.
 Although unexpected circumstances could happen, we allocate volunteers in as safe and nice neighbourhoods as possible.

 However, a lot of your own initiative and willingness is necessary to learn and speak in Spanish every day.
 If you are not a communicative and people person, if you rather to just give "yes" and "no" answer, then your chances to practice your Spanish will be considerably reduced.

-To help you build your confidence: Confidence is determinant when it comes to learn a second language.
+Build your confidence: Confidence is determinant when it comes to learn a second language.
 Living with a host family will help you to build your confidence to speak in Spanish and practice it stress-free, avoiding the fear to make mistakes in a friendly home environment.